Knowing what to expect

 - A safe and quiet place must be available to maintain confidentiality and allow you and your parent or carer an opportunity to share concerns.

 - You and your parent or carer will be asked to scale how worried you are about your emotional wellbeing on a scale of 0 to 10.
 Where 0 is extremely worried and 10 is no worries at all.
-If you are unable to attend, please tell your parent your score to share during the consultation.

 During the consultation